-RIGHT AT HOME: "Boo" enters his third season as the Rangers bench coach after being named to the position on October 31, 2014…this will be his first season as first base coach after three campaigns (2015-17) as bench coach… joins Tony Beasley and Hector Ortiz as the only members of the coaching staff for each of Jeff Banister's three seasons as manager…served as manager for pair of Texas losses on Sept.
+RIGHT AT HOME: "Boo" enters his fourth season on the Rangers coaching staff after initially being added on October 31, 2014…this will be his first season as first base coach after three campaigns (2015-17) as bench coach… joins Tony Beasley and Hector Ortiz as the only members of the coaching staff for each of Jeff Banister's three seasons as manager…served as manager for pair of Texas losses on Sept.
 23-24, 2017 at Oakland, filling in for Jeff Banister, who travelled to the Houston area to be with his mother…Buechele has twice been ejected as a coach: 5/15/16 vs. TOR and 8/12/17 vs. HOU...
-Before joining the staff, spent six seasons (2009-14) as a manager in the Rangers farm system, and also assisted the big league staff as an extra coach in September in those years…the former Texas player and longtime Metroplex resident was an active member of the Rangers Alumni Legacy Program after his retirement, assisting in a wide variety of on- and offthe-field endeavors…as a Legacy Alumni Coach for the Rangers staff in 2008, Buechele spent time in Texas spring training camp as a precursor to his stint as a minor league manager…prior to entering the coaching ranks, he also worked pre- and postgame shows as an analyst with Fox Sports Southwest during Rangers broadcasts…Buechele was very active in community service work during his playing career and was selected as the recipient of the 1987 Harold McKinney Good Guy Award by the Dallas-Fort Worth BBWAA.
+Before joining the staff, spent six seasons (2009-14) as a manager in the Rangers farm system, and also assisted the Big League staff as an extra coach in September in those years…the former Texas player and longtime Metroplex resident was an active member of the Rangers Alumni Legacy Program after his retirement, assisting in a wide variety of on- and off-the-field endeavors…as a Legacy Alumni Coach for the Rangers staff in 2008, Buechele spent time in Texas Spring Training camp as a precursor to his stint as a Minor League manager…prior to entering the coaching ranks, he also worked pre- and post-game shows as an analyst with Fox Sports Southwest during Rangers broadcasts…Buechele was very active in community service work during his playing career and was selected as the recipient of the 1987 Harold McKinney Good Guy Award by the Dallas-Fort Worth BBWAA.

-AMATEUR: Boo played three seasons at Stanford University in Palo Alto, Calif. and helped lead the Cardinal to the 1982 College World Series…at Stanford, he roomed with Hall of Fame quarterback John Elway…was also drafted out of Servite High School (Anaheim, Calif.) by White Sox in 1979 June draft (ninth overall), but did not sign…was high-school teammates with Mike Witt, who pitched a perfect game against the Rangers at Arlington Stadium on Sept.
-30, 1984… Boo's second career MLB home run was off Witt on 9/12/85 in Anaheim…played in 1979 Connie Mack World Series with Orange County, Calif.
+AMATEUR: Boo played three seasons at Stanford University in Palo Alto, Calif. and helped lead the Cardinal to the 1982 College World Series…at Stanford, he roomed with Pro Football Hall of Fame quarterback John Elway…was also drafted out of Servite High School (Anaheim, Calif.) by White Sox in 1979 June draft (9th overall), but did not sign…was high school teammates with Mike Witt, who pitched a perfect game against the Rangers at Arlington Stadium on Sept.
+30, 1984… Boo's 2nd career MLB home run was off Witt on 9/12/85 in Anaheim…played in 1979 Connie Mack World Series with Orange County, Calif.

-PERSONAL: Steven Bernard Buechele…married the former Nancy Hemphill on Jan.
-21, 1989 and couple has five children: Garrett (10/23/89), Tanner (7/27/91), Jordan (8/29/94), Amber (7/23/96) and Shane (1/8/98)…his son, Garrett, was selected in the 14th round of the 2011 June draft out of the University of Oklahoma and played two seasons in the San Francisco Giants' organization…his son Shane graduated from Arlington Lamar High School in December and is now a quarterback at the University of Texas, and in 2016 became just the second player in school history to start his first career game at QB as a true freshman (also Bobby Layne, 1944)
+PERSONAL: Steven Bernard Buechele…married the former Nancy Hemphill on 1/21/89 and couple has five children: Garrett (10/23/89), Tanner (7/27/91), Jordan (8/29/94), Amber (7/23/96) and Shane (1/8/98)…his son, Garrett, was selected in the 14th round of the 2011 June draft out of the University of Oklahoma and played 2 seasons in the San Francisco Giants organization…his son Shane is a quarterback for the University of Texas, and in 2016 became just the second player in school history to start his first career game at QB as a true freshman (also Bobby Layne, 1944)